wbthomason/blog/content/post/academic-vim.md

 formats to an even larger number of output formats.
 It can take in Markdown, Emacs Org-Mode syntax, Microsoft Word files, and several other formats[^formats], and output PDFs, LaTeX, HTML, and much more.
-In typical use, you write in Pandoc Markdown --- ordinary Markdown[^markdown] extended with some useful features (including footnotes, tables, defintion lists, embedded math, etc.) --- and output whatever format you need.
+In typical use, you write in Pandoc Markdown --- ordinary Markdown[^markdown] extended with some useful features (including footnotes, tables, definition lists, embedded math, etc.) --- and output whatever format you need.
 Pandoc is great for academic writing because it allows you to easily make professional-looking documents with figures, tables, automatically-processed citations, and math.
 Further, because Pandoc can convert to so many output formats, it's trivial to write your